MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/account-scoped-queries.md

 [!INCLUDE [temp](../../_shared/version-vsts-only.md)]

-Using the Analytics Service for Visual Studio Team Services (VSTS), you can construct project or organization-scoped queries to return work items of interest.
+Using the Analytics Service for Azure DevOps, you can construct project or organization-scoped queries to return work items of interest.
 You run these queries directly in your browser.

 Project-scope queries help answer questions about a single project whereas organization-scope queries allow you to answer questions which cross project boundaries.
 Organization scoped queries require broader user permissions or careful scoping restrictions to ensure that your query isn't blocked due to a lack of project permissions.